jtorral/DockerPgHa/README.md

 1. create the necessary number of etcd containers for the number of nodes you create.
 2. If you specify multiple data centers, a priority to a specific network is given.
-3. specify how many data centers4. how many nodes per data center.
+3. specify how many data centers.
 4. name your postgres containers.

 When naming a postgres container, it really means a prefix for the container name because genCompose will generate the name with a specific format.